How do I register and pay for Workforce Education Courses?

 How may I place an item of concern (Grievance/Appeal) on record?

-A concern regarding a Continuing Education class or an appeal to a student dismissal from a Continuing Education class must be filed within 5 days of the incident.
-An “Item of Concern” form may be obtained from the Continuing Education staff on any campus.
+A concern regarding a Workforce Education class or an appeal to a student dismissal from a Workforce Education class must be filed within 5 days of the incident.
+An “Item of Concern” form may be obtained from the Workforce Education staff on any campus.

-Is there a Senior Citizen Discount available for Continuing Education classes?
+Is there a Senior Citizen Discount available for Workforce Education classes?

 If you are 65 years or older and request the Senior Citizen Discount at registration, you may be eligible to receive discounted tuition for certain classes.
 A copy of your current driver’s license must accompany the registration form.

-May I enroll in a Continuing Education class if I am under the age of 18?
+May I enroll in a Workforce Education class if I am under the age of 18?

 Do I need a Meningitis Vaccine?